Vision Science

 Network meta-analysis

 To infer relationships between a broader number of treatments beyond those that were directly investigated in head-to-head trials, we undertook a frequentist network meta-analysis (NMA).
-We used a random effects model to conduct the NMA and measured statistical heterogeneity using the Embedded Image test and I2 statistic.
+We used a random effects model to conduct the NMA and measured statistical heterogeneity using the Inline Formula test and I2 statistic.
 For each direct treatment comparison, we extracted the treatment-specific mean changes in logMAR over follow-up and obtained a common effect size, namely, Hedges’ g (a type of standard mean difference (SMD)).
 Studies that were missing sufficient data to calculate Hedges’ g were excluded from the analysis.
 Patching treatments were separated into four categories based on the daily prescribed dosage.
 Combination of treatments was separated by daily prescribed dosage and whether the additional activities were performed at near or at distance.
 Three studies used a three-arm treatment design, with active therapies including two different binocular treatments47 or a combination treatment and binocular treatment.43 44 The active treatments were combined, and then the SMD was calculated for a combined active category and patching 2–5 hours.

 Certainty of treatment efficacy was ranked using p scores, which are analogous to surface under the cumulative ranking curve scores.48 We generated plots to estimate the proportion of direct and indirect evidence contributing to each possible comparison, minimal parallelism and mean path length.
 Furthermore, we explored the possibility of publication bias using a comparison-adjusted funnel plot and Egger’s test (see online supplemental materials).
 We used the ‘esc’, ‘netmeta’, and ‘dmetar’ packages in R V.4.0.2 to conduct the NMA.